JohnathenHarker/2detTELA/README.md

 ### Compile the source code
 If you used `./install.sh`, you can skip this step.
 Otherwise, compile the source code  by executing `./compile.sh`.
 ## Run Experiments
-TODO: how to run the skript with the experiments: different skirpts for different data sets
-TODO: where are the .hoa files stored
-TODO: where is the result (.csv) stored
+Call `Python3 benchmarkname.py` to run a benchmark.
+The `.hoa` files of the automata for each benchmark get stored in a seperate folder in the folder `temp_hoas`.
+The `.csv` file with the evaluation of the benchmark gets stored in the folder `results`.
+Each Python skrip runs one benchmark:
+- `benchmarkA.py`: 1500 automata with 12 states and 1.12 nondeterministic choices (avg.) per state.
+Random acceptance conditions range from lenght 2 to 15 (in DNF).
+The timeout is 60s.